 Article 1: Definitions

-The provider, in this case Postillion Hotels B.V. and/or its affiliated legal entities, namely Postillion Hotels B.V. and/or its affiliated legal entities, namely Postillion Hotel Amersfoort Veluwemeer, Postillion Hotel Arnhem, Postillion Hotel Deventer, Postillion Hotel Dordrecht, Postillion Hotel Utrecht Bunnik, Postillion Convention Centre WTC Rotterdam, Postillion Hotel Amsterdam and Postillion Convention Centre WTC Amsterdam, who makes meeting or conference accommodation and/or additional services and/or hotel rooms (10 or more) available, hereinafter referred to as: “VENUE”
+The provider, in this case Postillion Hotels B.V. and/or its affiliated legal entities, namely Postillion Hotels B.V. and/or its affiliated legal entities, namely Postillion Hotel Amersfoort Veluwemeer, Postillion Hotel Arnhem, Postillion Hotel Deventer, Postillion Hotel Dordrecht, Postillion Hotel Utrecht Bunnik, Postillion Convention Centre WTC Rotterdam, Postillion Hotel Amsterdam and Postillion Convention Centre Amsterdam, who makes meeting or conference accommodation and/or additional services and/or hotel rooms (10 or more), and/or individual hotel rooms available, hereinafter referred to as: “VENUE”

 The person or legal entity who has concluded an agreement with VENUE with regard to meeting or conference accommodation and/or additional services and/or hotel rooms (10 or more), hereinafter referred to as: “CLIENT”

 The (legal) person who has concluded an agreement with VENUE for individual hotel rooms, up to a maximum of nine per booking, hereinafter referred to as: ‘GUEST’

 This is the predetermined total sum of fees payable for the availability of meeting or conference accommodation and/or the services to be provided, including products and/or services to be purchased from third parties, and/or the availability of hotel rooms (10 or more) and/or individual hotel rooms.